 Along the open ends of your skirt (the top and bottom), measure and press up the edge 1/2″ to the inside of the garment (the side where you can see the seams).

 Do this all the way around the edge on both sides.

 Then, measure and press up an additional 1 1/4″ in the same way – all the way around the edge, on both sides.

-Take your skirt back to your sewing machine, and stitch along the pressed edge, at approximately 1 1/8″ from the outside edge.
-Use your fingers to feel the edge of the pressed fabric underneath, and use your pins as a guide to make sure you catch the fabric underneath.
+Use your fingers to feel under the fabric for the pressed edge, and use your pins as a guide to make sure you catch the fabric underneath.

 Cut a piece of your elastic equal to your waist measurement.

 Attach one end of the elastic to the skirt with a safety pin at one end of the opening.
 You can see this in the right side of the photo above.